RonHaland/WheelBot/README.md

 # WheelBot
-A dicord bot for spinning a wheel of fortune.
+A discord bot for spinning a wheel of fortune.
 I will not be hosting a public version of this bot.

 ## Commands